the demon abadir

 Associations

-Abadir’s ties—to elements like air, colors of shadow, and numbers evoking fracture—reveal his evil core: not brute force, but the quiet art of undoing.
-In demonology, such correspondences aid summoning and understanding, showing how Abadir mirrors human frailties.
+Abadir ties to elements like air, colors of shadow, and numbers evoking fracture—reveal his evil core: not brute force, but the quiet art of undoing.
+In demonology, such correspondences aid summoning and understanding, showing how he mirrors human frailties.

-Air, his elemental kin, symbolizes fleeting thoughts and gales of doubt, perfect for a scatterer.
+Air, his elemental kin, symbolizes fleeting thoughts and gales of doubt, making him a perfect scatterer.
 Gray hues cloak him, blending into obscurity to strike unseen.

 The demon is loosely tied to Venus via Asmodeus, fueling lustful desires.
 At the same time, zodiac voids leave him untethered— a drifter unbound by stars.